bemcho/microservice-poc/README.md

 # Run

-Start the services in the following order.
+Though this is not a must start the services in the following order:

 * registry service
 * uaa serive